Absence measurement and management

 - long-term sickness absence

-- other authorised absences, for example, annual leave; maternity, paternity, adoption, or parental leave; time off for public or trade union duties, or to care for dependents; compassionate leave; educational leave.
+- other authorised absences, including annual leave; maternity, paternity, adoption, or parental leave; time off for public or trade union duties, or to care for dependents; compassionate leave; educational leave

 This factsheet focuses on sickness absence issues.